December 7, 2011 – 6:58 pm | 16 Comments

 </deviceconfig>

-• Anything contained INSIDE the <deviceconfig> tag WILL be the contents of the file that will be created in the provisioning folder.
+• Anything contained inside the <deviceconfig> tag will be the contents of the file that will be created in the provisioning folder.

-• The contents of the <deviceconfig> tag MAY be encapsulated inside a “<![CDATA[" starting tag and a "]]>” ending tag to avoid issues with characters which would normally need escaping, such as “<” and “&”.
+• The contents of the <deviceconfig> tag may be encapsulated inside a <![CDATA[ starting tag and a ]]> ending tag to avoid issues with characters which would normally need escaping, such as "<" and "&".
 This approach is recommended for its simplicity.

-Commonly-Used 3CX-Specific Variables
+Commonly Used 3CX-Specific Variables

-• %%rebootip%% – the IP Address of the phone.
+• %%rebootip%% - the IP Address of the phone.
 Using this variable is only recommended if the phones are assigned a Static IP Address, or have an IP Address reservation set on the DHCP server.
-If the phone can have different IP Addresses from time to time (typically in a DHCP environment without reservations), the %%rebootip%% variable may point to an invalid IP Address
+If the phone can have different IP Addresses from time to time (typically in a DHCP environment without reservations), the %%rebootip%% variable may point to an invalid IP Address.

 • %%mac_address%% – the MAC Address of the phone as configured in the “Phone Provisioning” tab of the Extension.
 Typically used for generating device-specific filenames.

-• %%pbx_ip%% – the IP Address of the 3CX PhoneSystem machine.
-Typically used, for example, to tell the phone where (to which IP address) to register with the PBX.
+• %%pbx_ip%% - the IP Address of the 3CX Phone System server.
+Typically used, to tell the phone to which IP to register with the PBX.

-• %%pbx_http_port%% – the HTTP port and root folder.
-Typically used, for example, to tell the phone which HTTP URL to retrieve its configuration files from.
+• %%pbx_http_port%% - the HTTP port and root folder.
+Typically used, for example, to tell the phone from which HTTP URL to retrieve its configuration files from.

 • %%extension_number%% – the phone’s extension number as configured in the “General” tab of the Extension.
 Typically used, for example, to tell the phone which identity it will use when registering with the PBX.